UConn-OSG Use Policy Statement

 Storage Policies:

-1. $APP is an area for software installation shared across all worker nodes.
-It is read/write from the head node via the jobmanager-fork queue, and read-only from worker nodes.
+1. $OSG_APP is an area for installing software builds of the applications to be run by a given VO on this site.
+It is mounted read/write from the head node, accessible to remote users via the jobmanager-fork queue on the CE.
+It is mounted read-only on the worker nodes.
 Default quotas are 30 GB for all the users in a VO.
 VO's that have more than one user may request that only a single privileged user be allowed quota to write files.
-By default, the directory is mode 1777.
+By default, the directory has permission mode 1777.